dampmukbup80664/dampmukbup/README.md

-The 2010s marked the rise of music streaming platforms like Spotify, Apple Music, and Tidal, revolutionizing how people consume and access music.
+The 1990s saw the rise of electronic music genres like techno, house, and trance, with artists like The Prodigy, Daft Punk, and Fatboy Slim leading the charge.